WordPress/plugin-check/readme.txt

 = Why does it flag something as bad? =

 It's not flagging "bad" things, as such.
-The plugin check is designed to be a non-perfect way to test for compliance with the [Plugin Review guidelines](https://make.wordpress.org/plugins/handbook/performing-reviews/review-checklist/), as well as additional plugin development best practices in accessibility, performance, security and other areas.
+Plugin Check is designed to be a non-perfect way to test for compliance with the [Plugin Review guidelines](https://make.wordpress.org/plugins/handbook/performing-reviews/review-checklist/), as well as additional plugin development best practices in accessibility, performance, security and other areas.
 Not all plugins must adhere to these guidelines.
 The purpose of the checking tool is to ensure that plugins uploaded to the [central WordPress.org plugin repository](https://wordpress.org/plugins/) meet the latest standards of WordPress plugin and will work on a wide variety of sites.

 Many sites use custom plugins, and that's perfectly okay.
 But plugins that are intended for use on many different kinds of sites by the public need to have a certain minimum level of capabilities, in order to ensure proper functioning in many different environments.
 The Plugin Review guidelines are created with that goal in mind.